1988 National Rugby Championships: Sevens

 The 1988 National Club Seven–a–side championship, was played at the Milwaukee Polo Grounds in Milwaukee, Wisconsin on 4 September.
 There were eight teams featured which included two representatives from each of the four territorial unions.
 Akron and QC Irish qualified from the Midwest.
 Maryland Old Boys and Duck Brothers qualified from the Eastern regional.
 Santa Cruz Rebels and Old Puget Sound represented the Pacific Coast.
 Denver Barbarians and Dallas Reds represented the West.
 Old Puget Sound defeated the Denver Barbarians to win the championship.
 Duck Brothers finished third.
+The leading scorer was Pete Wood of Akron with 20 points from 5 tries.